neumann-lukas/neumann-lukas.github.io/tilesmod.md

 A minecraft mod created using [Minecraft Forge](https://github.com/MinecraftForge/MinecraftForge)
 Features:
   * Tiles to cover up other Structures
-  * Tiles which support configured States like lit lamps
+  * Tiles which support configured states like lit lamps
   * A tool to place said tiles

 The download/code will be available soon.